handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-12.4-to-13.0.md

 ## Update to Angular 12 or higher

-Handsontable 13.0 is no longer compatible with Angular 11 and lower.
+Handsontable 13.0 is not compatible with Angular 11 and lower.

 Officially, Handsontable 13.0 supports only Angular 14-16.
 Handsontable 13.0 was thoroughly tested and, to the best of our knowledge, works correctly with versions down to Angular 12, but this may change with no further notice.